 On May 31, 2016, the Company obtained a notification indicating that the FDA approved Jentadueto XR for use in patients with Type 2 diabetes.
-In June 2016, the Company received a \$6.0 million FDA approval milestone.
+In June 2016, the Company received a \$6.0 million FDA approval milestone pursuant to the terms of the Depomed Royalty Agreement.
 The product approval was earlier than initially expected.
 Based on the FDA approval and anticipated timing of the product launch, the Company adjusted the timing of future cash flows and discount rate used in the discounted cash flow model at June 30, 2016.
-At December 31, 2016, management re-evaluated, with assistance of a third-party expert, the cash flow assumptions for Jentadueto XR and revised the discounted cash flow model.
-As of March 31, 2017, the Company's discounted cash flow analysis reflects its expectations as to the amount and timing of future cash flows up to the valuation date.
+Management re-evaluated, with assistance of a third-party expert, the cash flow assumptions for Jentadueto XR and revised the discounted cash flow model.
+As of June 30, 2017, the Company's discounted cash flow analysis reflects its expectations as to the amount and timing of future cash flows up to the valuation date.

 On September 21, 2016, the Company obtained a notification indicating that the FDA approved Invokamet XR for use in patients with Type 2 diabetes.
-The product approval triggered a \$5.0 million approval milestone payment to the Company.
-Based on the FDA approval and timing of the product launch, the Company adjusted the timing of future cash flows and discount rate used in the discounted cash flow model at March 31, 2017.
+The product approval triggered a \$5.0 million approval milestone payment to the Company pursuant to the terms of the Depomed Royalty Agreement.
+Based on the FDA approval and timing of the product launch, the Company adjusted the timing of future cash flows and discount rate used in the discounted cash flow model at June 30, 2017.

 On December 13, 2016, the Company obtained a notification indicating that the FDA approved Synjardy XR for use in patients with Type 2 diabetes.
-The product approval triggered a \$6.0 million approval milestone payment to the Company.
-Based on the FDA approval and expected product launch, the Company adjusted the timing of future cash flows and discount rate used in the discounted cash flow model at March 31, 2017.
+The product approval triggered a \$6.0 million approval milestone payment to the Company pursuant to the terms of the Depomed Royalty Agreement.
+Based on the FDA approval and expected product launch, the Company adjusted the timing of future cash flows and discount rate used in the discounted cash flow model at June 30, 2017.
 In April 2017, Boehringer Ingelheim launched Synjardy XR.

-As of March 31, 2017, the fair value of the asset acquired as reported in the Company's Condensed Consolidated Balance Sheet was \$161.6 million and the maximum loss exposure was \$161.6 million.
+As of June 30, 2017, the fair value of the asset acquired as reported in the Company's Condensed Consolidated Balance Sheet was \$215.8 million and the maximum loss exposure was \$215.8 million.